dokhyi/carla-autoware/README.md

 roslaunch carla_autoware_agent carla_autoware_agent.launch town:=Town01
 ```

-notes：
+### notes：

-The not subscribed topics may not be an issue.
+1、The not subscribed topics may not be an issue.
 Try to give the ego car a goal in Rviz (just click goal in navi bar then click anywhere on the map) and see if it moves.
+2、Step 12 may encounter a keyring GMG error, while step 21 encounters a 443 error when cloning carla Ros Bridge.
+This can be resolved by connecting to a mobile hotspot.

 ## CARLA Autoware contents